Purchase the Day Trips and Hidden Places Around Rochester books

 14. Black Creek

 Black Creek starts near East Bethany and flows through Genesee Country Park and Forest and Bergen Swamp.
-It widens as it passes Churchville Park and Black Creek Park before eventually emptying into the Genesee River.
+It widens as it passes Churchville Park and Black Creek Park, then empties into the Genesee River.

 On Land